Evmilk/Tetris/README.md

 # Tetris base on asp.net mvc
-it's  Just to facilitate project management .and it is not compeleted if you saw it you can ignore it . or you can refence it :) . sorry about that
+it's just Just to facilitate project management .and it is not compeleted if you saw it you can ignore it . or you can refence it :) . sorry about that